YvesCoding/rcpress/README.md

 ## Introduction

-- RcPress is a static website generator based on React.js.
+- Rcpress is a static document generator based on react.js.
-- It is built with [Ant Design](https://ant.design/) and inspired by [Vuepress](https://vuepress.vuejs.org/).
+- The document is made by imitating ant design [official website](https://ant.design/)
+- Function configuration is to imitate [vuepress](https://rcpress.vuejs.org/)

 ## What is the difference between rcpress and vuepress?

-> The biggest difference is probably that rcpress is driven by the react.js, while vuepress is driven by vue.
+- Rcpress is driven by react.js, while vuepress is driven by Vue.
+- Rcpress uses ant design as the UI framework, while vuepress uses a custom style.

 ## Features